 My approach will likely support you if:

-You are in a transition: retirement, divorce, job change, new child, recent loss, ambiguous loss, processing trauma and/or injury.
+You are in a transition: retirement, divorce, job change, new child, recent loss, ambiguous loss, processing trauma, injury, or illness.

 You want to feel more relaxed, grounded and serene even during stressful times.